 The Solution: In-Home Humidifiers

 When the air inside your home is too dry, as is often the case during the winter season, the solution is to use a humidifier system.
 Humidifiers create water vapor and then release it into the air, improving the quality of your indoor air in the process.
 Humidifiers come in many different forms—some are small and work great for a single room.
 Others are larger and can impact up to half of your home.
 Others can be directly integrated into your existing heating system in order to provide you with precise humidity control while your heater runs.
 The last option is typically by far the best, as they require the least maintenance, are easy to control, and operate automatically so you never have to worry about turning the system on or off to adjust it.

 While a humidifier is an investment in your home, many of these systems are more affordable than you might think.
 And it just might be the best investment you make in your home this winter.
-Here at Blazer Heating and Air, we’re proud to recommend and install the Aprilaire® 800 Whole Home Steam Humidifier.
+Here at Blazer Heating, Air, and Plumbing, we’re proud to recommend and install the Aprilaire® 800 Whole Home Steam Humidifier.
 These systems offer a variety of outstanding features that make operation easy, and cutting-edge technology to ensure that your air is always at the perfect level of humidity.

 The Aprilaire 800 features an in-unit water purification system, so you never need to stress or worry about keeping the system topped off with expensive purified water.
 It doesn’t leave any film or dust behind like other steam humidifiers do, and its digital control interface allows you to set your system to operate exactly as you want it to.
 These systems are great for even large homes too—up to 6,200 square feet in most cases!

 Want to learn more about bringing the power of an Aprilaire humidifier into your home?
-Call Blazer Heating and Air at (804) 277-2458 now to find out if one of these options is right for you!
+Call Blazer Heating, Air, and Plumbing at (804) 277-2458 now to find out if one of these options is right for you!